Apply to become a firefighter/paramedic.

 • Hepatitis - B

-• Other supporting documentation (i.e. awards, commendations, professional designations, volunteer experience, additional post-secondary education)
+• Other supporting documentation (e.g., awards, commendations, professional designations, volunteer experience, additional post-secondary education)

-We will review your application and you be advised ONLY if you are moving to the next step.
-Candidates who do not meet the requirements will not advance to the next step.
-You will not be contacted if you are not selected to move to the next step.
+We will review your application and notify you if you are moving to the next step.
+Candidates who do not meet the requirements will not advance to the next step and will not be notified.

 Step 2.
 Pre-employment firefighter physical fitness assessment

-Successfully passing the University of Alberta’s Firefighter Physical Fitness test is a requirement in our hiring process.
+As part of the recruitment process, applicants must pass the University of Alberta’s Firefighter Physical Fitness test.
 This test measures minimal physical fitness levels and the ability to perform essential tasks during emergency scenes.
 The test is administered by the University of Alberta's Faculty of Kinesiology, Sport and Recreation.

-The candidate is responsible for paying the cost of the fitness test which is $388.50 ($370.00 per test + $18.50 GST), payment must be made in full when booking your appointment on-line to secure your testing time.
+The candidate is responsible for paying the cost of the fitness test, which is $399 + GST.
+Payment must be made in full when booking your appointment online.
+If you are hired, you can submit your receipt for the cost of the exam for reimbursement.

-Please note, any candidate selected to move through our recruitment process who has not completed the fitness test will be required to complete it in May 2024.
+Any candidate selected to move through our recruitment process who has not completed the fitness test will be required to complete it in May 2026.

 Step 3.
 Aptitude/knowledge test

-If selected to continue in the recruitment process applicants will be invited to write a two-hour, in-person Knowledge Test.
-The test will measure a variety of areas that include:
+If selected to continue in the recruitment process, applicants will be invited to write a two-hour, in-person knowledge test.
+The test will measure a variety of areas, including:

 Step 4: Medical knowledge testing